Computer Adaptive Placement Exam (CAPE)

 Next Placement Exam

-Contact the Department Chair, Dr. Corinne Pubill, if you have any additional questions before taking the exam.
+Contact the Department Chair, Dr. Corinne Pubill, to schedule an appointment to take the CAPE.

-Please allow for at least 20 minutes to complete the exam.
+Please allow at least 20 minutes to complete the exam.

 General Information About Cape